mcode/rems-admin/DeveloperSetupGuide.md

 Note: How you set environment and path variables may vary depending on your operating system and terminal used.
 See [Setting Environment Variables and System Path](#setting-environment-variables-and-system-path) for more information.

-### Add EHR profile to your development environment

-You can see a list of your pre-existing environment variables on your machine by running `env` in your Terminal.
-To add to `env`:
-1. Set "TEST_EHR_PROFILE" as "docker-linux" in the .env file in the REMS Repository if running on linux/mac and set "TEST_EHR_PROFILE" as "docker-windows" if running on windows

-    or

-1. `cd ~/`
-2. Open `.bash_profile` and add the following lines at the very bottom:
-    ```bash
-    export TEST_EHR_PROFILE=docker-linux # if running on a mac or linux machine

-    export TEST_EHR_PROFILE=docker-windows # if running on a windows machine
-    ```
-3. Save `.bash_profile` and complete the update to `env`:
-    ```bash
-    source .bash_profile
-    ```

-Note: How you set environment and path variables may vary depending on your operating system and terminal used.
-See [Setting Environment Variables and System Path](#setting-environment-variables-and-system-path) for more information.

 ### Add Compose Project Name to your development environment

 You can see a list of your pre-existing environment variables on your machine by running `env` in your Terminal.
 To add to `env`: